-- Is at the post-baccalaureate level and is dietetics related. - Offers formalized/structured experiences. - Is sponsored by a US regionally accredited college or university or an institution accredited/approved by The Joint Commission or NCQA - Is completed within the current 5-year recertification cycle.
+- At the post-baccalaureate level and is dietetics related. - Offers formalized/structured experiences. - Sponsored by a US regionally accredited college or university or an institution accredited/approved by The Joint Commission or NCQA - Completed within the current 5-year recertification cycle.